terramoud/Creating-files-and-directories-for-bem-by-node.js/README.md

 3) Editing the file: Default start directory "Common.blocks/".
 You can change this.
 Just replace all "Common.blocks/" with "YourPath"

-That's all)
+4) File cbem.js must been in root directory of project.
+For example D:\UI_kit\cbem.js That's all)